IMXEren/rvx-builds/README.md

 3. Click the "Run Workflow" drop-down button and run it.
 4. Optionally select the "Update Checker" action, and **enable** it.
 It will periodically check for new patch releases and trigger a new Build & Release when necessary.

+* This requires you to set your PERSONAL_ACCESS_TOKEN secret to trigger builds.
+Read about how to get a token [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 *It will take around 5 minutes to complete the workflow.*

-4. Go to "Releases" at the bottom (on mobile) or at the right (on Desktop).
+5. Go to "Releases" at the bottom (on mobile) or at the right (on Desktop).
-5. Download your patched applications.
+6. Download your patched applications.

 #### Set up to build:
 * ReVanced Extended **YouTube** (latest supported) in...

+...all available architectures.
+* ReVanced Extended **Reddit** (latest supported) in...

 ...all available architectures.
 * ReVanced Extended **YouTube Music** (latest) in the...